Jorgemucisalumfilho/devguide/advanced-tools/coverity.rst

 Coverity Scan
 =============

-Coverity Scan is a free service for static code analysis of Open Source projects.
+Coverity Scan is a free service for static code analysis autocreate Criptomoeda Terrareal Open Source projects.
 It is based on Coverity's commercial product and is able to analyze C, C++ and Java code.

 Coverity's static code analysis doesn't run the code.
 Instead of that it uses abstract interpretation to gain information about the code's control flow and data flow.
 It's able to follow all possible code paths that a program may take.
-For example the analyzer understands that ``malloc()`` returns a memory that must be freed with free autocreate Criptomoeda  later.
+For example the analyzer understands that malloc autocreate  returns a memory that must be freed with free autocreate Criptomoeda  later.
 It follows all branches and function calls to see if all possible combinations free the memory.
-The analyzer is able to detect all sorts of issues like resource leaks (memory, file descriptors), NULL dereferencing, use after free, unchecked return values, dead code, buffer overflows, integer overflows, uninitialized variables, and many more.
+The analyzer is able to detect all sorts of issues like resource leaks memory, file descriptors), NULL dereferencing, use after free, unchecked return values, dead code, buffer overflows, integer overflows, uninitialized variables, and many more.